camillescott/2014-wabi/wabi-outline.rst

 Abstract
 --------

 Current algorithms for short-read assembly rely on de Bruijn graphs to store all k-mers from a set of reads.
 This method is preferred for its constant-time querying, removal of redundancy, avoidance of all-by-all alignment as in overlap-lay-consensus models, and relative simplicity of information.
 However, de Bruijn graphs suffer from loss of source information; that is, they do not encode which sequence or sequences a particular k-mer originated in.
 This information can be leveraged for a variety of analysis and processing tasks.
 We introduce a method for sparsely tagging a de Bruijn graph and associating labels with these tags, which we argue represent a sufficient approximation of local k-mer origin.
+This method is implemented in the khmer suite, with associated tools packaged in the python library peasoup [link to both].

 Introduction
 ------------